ayan-nair/camp-nou-vs-bernabeu-classifier/README.md

 ## Using the Files
 The soccer-stadium.ipynb file contains the code.
 Modify the root and base directories in accordance to your file locations for the image data.

 Instructions to download the data from scratch are within the notebook.
-To only try the model, download the exported model and run the bottommost cells.
+Run this code to successfully train the stadium classifier!